 Trixie gave Luna a hoof in the side.
 “We were just having a little talk, girl to girl you know.
 Luna was just about to leave, too.”

 Luna glared at Trixie and rubbed her flank.
 “I most certainly was not!” she replied before turning back to Twilight.
 “We were just having a little argument.
-That's all.
-I'm terribly sorry about the door.”
+That is all.
+I am terribly sorry about the door.”

 Twilight disappeared up the stairs with her bags, while Luna and Trixie exchanged icy stares.

-As the evening dragged on, Luna had to return to Canterlot.
+As the evening dragged on, Luna had to excuse herself and return to Canterlot.
 Trixie could hardly say she was sad to see the alicorn leave.
-She and Twilight decided to call it a night too, and turned back towards the mansion.
+She and Twilight decided to call it a night too and turned back towards the mansion.
 Trixie walked beside Twilight, occasionally giving her a glance and a smile.
-Twilight seemed oblivious to Trixie's glances, perhaps even her presence judging from her distant look.
+Twilight seemed oblivious to Trixie's glances, perhaps even her presence judging by her distant look.